petcupaula/automated-liquid-mover/rpi_liquid_mover_8pumps/README.md

 ### Interfaces

-* Web interface (using Firebase)
+* Web interface (using Firebase): https://github.com/petcupaula/mixomator9000
 * App (using Firebase)
 * Google Assistant on Google Home
 * Amazon Alexa on Echo
-* By SSH-ing into the Raspberry Pi
+* By SSH-ing into the Raspberry Pi: `python3 drinks_aio.py`

 ### Logic